 “Where are the brakes?”
 I wonder out loud.

 Ed explains paret sledges have been around since the early 1900’s, helping children to get to and from school more quickly in the mountains.
 The sport is curiously both easy and hard to master, you need to embrace the rush, he says.
 “Find your centre of balance, throw your weight from side to side like you do on skis and relax.”
 It needs more courage than it looks like it should.

 “Where are the brakes?”
 I ask again.
 He laughs and sets off.

 Blinded by spray, I practice making slow and wobbly turns, a technique that took me years to master on skis.
 My kids get it straight away, effortlessly carving out their place on the mountainside, hardly registering a brush with a protruding rock or a high speed skid on a patch of ice.
 I look back at Mont Blanc to buy encouragement and time, but find her pink and white has been consumed by darkness.

 Supercharged speed, fragments of lessons left behind in the light, streaming into darkness through a sheen of spray…

 Echoes from a distant school run

 I quickly discover I am hopeless at paret sledging.
 Having hurt my knee skiing earlier in the week I am worried about damaging it further.
-I am stiff and bone-tired from a long day of downhill skiing and unrelaxed about leaning back and lifting my feet more than a few inches off the ground.
-I fall over yet again, snack on snow, and watch my family fade into a horizon I can barely see.
+I am stiff and bone-tired from a long day of downhill skiing and not relaxed about leaning back.
+I lift my feet barely more than a few inches off the ground and fall over yet again.
+I snack on snow, and watch the others fade into a horizon I can barely see.
 I am alone.
 I am left behind.